cjthedj97/blog/_drafts/cpanel-whm-change-php-version.md

 Let's take a look at the interfaces

 ### Cpanel

 In Cpanel you want to find the software sction and look for MultiPHP Manager.

-!!
-Note of it's not there it may be disabled by your host.
-!!
-!!
-If you are the host and want to change it take a look at feature manager to enable (for cpanel) or Follow the WHM Guide.
+{% include note.html content="Note of it's not there it may be disabled by your host. <br/><br/>  If you are the host and want to change it take a look at feature manager to enable (for cpanel) or Follow the WHM Guide." %}

 ![](assets/images/cpanel-MultiPHP-Manager.png)